 Merit-based scholarships are awards that are given for academic achievement or merit.
 It’s a way to help a student pay for college tuition; there are several ways to qualify for this.

-Merit scholarships can be in the form of money or any academic honour you might earn through an award or scholarship, such as National Merit or National Achievement Award Program.
+Merit scholarships can be in the form of money or any academic honor you might earn through an award or scholarship, such as the National Merit or National Achievement Award Program.
 Some merit-based scholarships cover expenses such as room and board, transportation, and even pocket money if applicable.

 Scholarship opportunities are available to everyone.
 Whether you’re a high school senior trying to enjoy some free time away from homework, or someone in college looking for more resources to pay for school, you can make a difference by winning some scholarships!

 How are Merit Scholarships Given or Awarded?

 Merit Scholarships are awarded based on academic excellence as well as extracurricular achievements.
 These scholarships are specifically geared toward students who excel in a particular field and wish to pursue post-secondary education.